Ed-Fi-Exchange-OSS/Meadowlark/Meadowlark-js/README.md

 * Start Visual Studio Code and open the `meadowlark-js` directory.
 * Install all extension recommendations.
-* Open a terminal in the meadowlark-js directory and run `yarn install` then `yarn bootstrap`.
+* Open a terminal in the meadowlark-js directory and run `yarn install`.
   * Note that `yarn install` will add a git hook to run linters before pushing with git.